YousefED/typescript-json-schema/README.md

 Generate json-schemas from your Typescript sources.

-Inspired and builds upon [Typson](https://github.com/lbovet/typson/).
+Inspired and builds upon [Typson](https://github.com/lbovet/typson/), but typescript-json-schema is compatible with more recent Typescript versions.
+Also, since it uses the Typescript compiler internally, more advanced scenarios are possible.

 ## Features
 * Compiles your Typescript program to get complete type information.